Akshatha117/URL_shortner_Python/README.md

 For each long URL given by the user the application randomly generates an alphabetical combination which redirects to the long URL.

+When the user types the shortned url and clicks on expand it will give the original long url to the use.